-On 2 December 2020, BMIT Technologies p.l.c. entered into an agreement to acquire a 15% shareholding in EBO Ltd (EBO) for a consideration of \in 1,542,000.
-Further costs amounting to \in 25,000 which are directly attributable to this acquisition were incurred by the Company and were capitalised as part of the cost of the investment.
+On 2 December 2020, BMIT Technologies p.l.c. entered into an agreement to acquire a 15% shareholding in EBO Ltd (EBO) for a consideration of $\in$ 1,542,000.
+Further costs amounting to $\in$ 25,000 which are directly attributable to this acquisition were incurred by the Company and were capitalised as part of the cost of the investment.

-EBO is a technology company focused on the provision of Artificial Intelligence solutions in the Healthcare, iGaming and Financial Services sectors.
-EBO delivers its solutions through AI driven Virtual Agents in an omni-channel environment that allow more-personalised customer conversations, improving self-service, and offering predictive models to augment existing business processes.
+EBO is a technology company, incorporated in Malta, whose shares are not listed on the Malta Stock Exchange.
+It is focused on the provision of Artificial Intelligence solutions in the Healthcare, iGaming and Financial Services sectors.
+EBO delivers its solutions through AI driven Virtual Agents in an omnichannel environment that allow more-personalised customer conversations, improving self-service, and offering predictive models to augment existing business processes.
 The investment in EBO is expected to accelerate EBO's growth trajectory, as well as enable the opening of new business verticals and territories in which Group has a key interest.

-The Group and Company are classifying this interest as an investment in associate, despite holding an effective shareholding of 15%.
+The Group and Company are classifying this interest as an investment in associate, despite holding an effective shareholding and voting rights of 15%.
 BMIT Technologies p.l.c. has a right to appoint one director out of a maximum of seven directors.
-As at 31 December 2020, BMIT Technologies p.l.c. had appointed one director out of a total of three acting directors and this was deemed to constitute significant influence in terms of voting rights at Board level.
+As at 31 December 2020 and 31 December 2021, BMIT Technologies p.l.c. had appointed one director out of a total of three acting directors and this was deemed to constitute significant influence in terms of voting rights at Board level.

-The share of results of this associate, registered post acquisition date, is insignificant in the context of the Group's financial results and financial position.
+The Group's share of results of this associate, registered post acquisition date, is immaterial in the context of the Group's financial results and financial position and accordingly has not been reflected within these financial statements.